No Tags Found!

 Dinesh V Divekar

-Management & Behavioural Training Consultant
+Management & Behavioral Training Consultant

 Bangalore - 560094

-Limit of your words is limit of your world
+"Limit of your words is the limit of your world"

 From India, Bangalore

-I would disagree with Dinesh
+I would disagree with Dinesh.

 From India, Mumbai

-I agree with Mr.Banerjee.
-First of all as seniors let us not issue a long advice letter and confuse the person.
-He cannot go to the court and fight the case.
-Please do not misled the persons like this.
+I agree with Mr. Banerjee.
+First of all, as seniors, let us not issue a long advice letter and confuse the person.
+He cannot go to court and fight the case.
+Please do not mislead the person like this.
 Let us not act as if we know everything and misguide the person.

 From India, Madras